A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 laplacian edge detection

-Here, we can see that our method has detected both horizontal as well as vertical edges.
-I encourage you to try it on different images and share your results with me.
+Here, we can see that our method has detected both horizontal and vertical edges.
+I encourage you to try it on different images and share your results.
 Remember, the best way to learn is by practicing!

 Clustering-based Image Segmentation

-This idea might have come to you while reading about image segmentation.
+This idea might have come to you while reading about image segmentation techniques.
 Can’t we use clustering techniques to divide images into segments?
 We certainly can!

-In this section, we’ll get an an intuition of what clustering is (it’s always good to revise certain concepts!) and how we can use of it to segment images.
+In this section, we’ll get an intuition of clustering (it’s always good to revise certain concepts!) and how to use it to segment images.

-Clustering is the task of dividing the population (data points) into a number of groups, such that data points in the same groups are more similar to other data points in that same group than those in other groups.
+Clustering is dividing the population (data points) into many groups, such that data points in the same groups are more similar to other data points in that group than those in other groups.
 These groups are known as clusters.

 K-means Clustering